Characters / Pearls Before Swine

 A sheep.
 That's about it.

-A syrup bottle that Pig feel in love with until Pigita and Rat killed her.
+A syrup bottle that Pig fell in love with until Pigita and Rat killed her.

 Toby The Agoraphobic Turtle